EnexaProject/documentation/pages/mydoc/application_dev.md

 folder: mydoc
 ---

-In this tutorial we are making a simple Java application as a client for working with ENEXA service. this simple application will use Enexa service, add a file to the service with "add_resource" endpoint , then use the IRI of the added file and send a request for running a triple extraction module, the service will run the module and save the results , at the end our application print the result as String. for this we need some assumptions we assume the Enexa service hosted at http://localhost:8080
+This tutorial guides you through creating a basic Java application to interact with the ENEXA service.
+The application will perform tasks such as adding a file to the service using the "add_resource" endpoint and initiating a triple extraction module by sending a request with the IRI of the added file.
+Finally, it will display the result as a string.

+Assumptions:

+we assume the Enexa service hosted at http://localhost:8080

 ## Step 1 create a new experiment
-the first step is sending an http Post request to "/start-experiment" like this
+The first step involves sending an HTTP POST request to "/start-experiment" as shown below:

 ```java
 .
 .